fact-project/shifthelper/rationale.md

 ## 1. Check the status of the system and the QLA results

-In order to sense thimplementation e need to alert a shifter, the shift helper needs access to the relevant status information of the system.
+In order to sense the need to alert a shifter, the shift helper needs access to the relevant status information of the system.
 By comparison of the current state with a set of limits, the shifthelper decides about alerting the shifter.

 All relevant information about the status of the FACT telescope is accessible via the DIM protocol.
 The first approach was to implement the shifthelper as a DIM-client, which would listen to the relevant servers in order to understand the current status of the system.
 Two reasons disqualified this approach.

-The DIM protocols implementation contains errors, which can lead to dead locks, which completely stall data acquisition.
+First The DIM protocols implementation contains errors, which can lead to dead locks, which completely stall data acquisition.

-Under which conditions these errors actually do show up is unknown.
-Also in order to connect to the DIM protocol one needs to be connected to FACTs internal network.
+Second in order to connect to the DIM protocol one needs to be connected to FACTs internal network.
 This can be either accomplished by running on a local machine or establishing a connection via VPN.
 It was not clear, how the shifthelper DIM client would affect the DIM network in case the VPN connection breaks.

+Also, the shifthelper should monitor the availability of the network connection to the island.
+In case the island is not accessible anymore the shifter should be called in order to try and reach the MAGIC shift crew via telefone.

 The second possibility to learn about the current status of the FACT telescope system is via a custom DIM to HTTP bridge named [smartfact](http://fhttps://www.fact-project.org/logbook/misc.php?page=limitsact-project.org/smartfact)